 Spring has sprung.
 As you get into the great outdoors, does it seem as though every lawn is your dog’s personal salad bar?

 If so, you might be wondering, “Why is my dog eating grass?” or “Should I let my dog eat grass?!”
 You might be especially curious if, after seeming so desperate to eat grass, your dog pretty much immediately pukes it all up again.

 Hmm.
 Well, here’s the thing.
 Dogs are opportunistic omnivores.
-That means they are largely carnivorous and their bodies are mostly suited to pull nutrients from meat.
+That means they are mostly carnivorous and their bodies are best suited to extract nutrients from meat.
 In fact, your dog’s body needs the amino acid taurine that they can ONLY get from meat and fish.

 But, your dog’s body is also able to benefit from nutrients pulled from plant matter.
-And since dogs, like people, have their own favorite textures and tastes, this is why some pups love a good fruit or veggie treat like apples or carrots!
+And since dogs (like people) have their own favorite textures and tastes, some dogs love a good fruit or vegetable treat.